topcoder-platform/submission-processor/README.md

   we can keep this producer so that we may send more messages later for verification
 - optionally, use another terminal, go to same directory, start a consumer to view the messages:
-  `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic submissions --from-beginning`
+  `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic submission.notification.create --from-beginning`

 ## Local deployment